JehoonChung/jehoonchung.github.io/_research/research.md

 collection: research
 permalink: /research/
 ---
 I position my research within the tradition of structured reduced-form empirical work.
 Motivated by a strong interest in exploring real-world questions through the lens of economic theory, I value research that generates meaningful policy insights.
-To extend the reach of my work, I am pursuing training in structural modeling to quantify welfare implications and deliver fully grounded policy recommendations.
+To extend the reach of my work, I am also pursuing training in structural modeling to quantify welfare implications and deliver fully grounded policy recommendations.